A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

-Following our conventions in Subsection \ref{sec:conventions_top}, the fibre $E_x$ is given the induced CGWH-topology from $E$, i.e. the $k$-ification of the topology that $E$ induces on $E_x$.
-Given that $p$ is continuous, $p^{-1}(x)$ is closed in $E$, so $p^{-1}(x)$ is compactly generated already, with the induced topology, so the $k$-ification step will not modify the topology in $E_x$.
+If $p\colon E \to X$ is a fibration, then, given $x \in X$, the \emph{fibre} of $p$ at $x$ is $E_x:=p^{-1}(x).$ Following our conventions in Subsection \ref{sec:conventions_top}, the fibre $E_x$ is given the induced CGWH-topology from $E$.
+Since $E_x$ is closed in $E$, it is compactly generated already, with the induced topology, so the $k$-ification step does not modify the topology in $E_x$.
 We also note that we have the following pullback diagram in $\CGWH$, where the $\inc$ denote the obvious inclusion maps.
+More generally, let $A$ be a subset of $X$, and let $E_A:=p^{-1}(A)$, and consider the induced map, $p_A\colon E_A \to A$.
+Give both $A$ and $E_A$ the induced CGWH topology.
+We have a pullback diagram in $\CGWH$, where $p_A\colon E_A \to A$ is a fibration, namely,